PyotrGrogorchenko/mf.messenger.praktikum.yandex/README.md

 * **Declarative:** The project is implemented in native javascript/typescript, to learn the basics of web development.

+* **Results:** During development, the Сomponent class was implemented, from which the application components are inherited.
+The Class and its auxiliary objects were separated into a separate subsystem and published as [gpp-templator](https://www.npmjs.com/package/gpp-templator).
+In gpp-components, you must import and export the Components used in the template.
+It is inconvenient to do this manually and clutters up the code.
+To automate this, [gpp-loader](https://www.npmjs.com/package/gpp-loader) for [webpack](https://github.com/webpack/webpack) is implemented.

 ## Install

 > node 14.x